durandaltheta/hermesconcurrencyengine/README.md

 $
 ```

-Generate `Doxygen` documentation to see more, specifically for `hce::channel<T>` unbuffered/buffered creation on other API.
+Generate `Doxygen` documentation to see more, specifically for `hce::channel<T>` unbuffered/buffered creation and other API.

 ## Thread Blocking Calls
 Arbitrary functions which may block a calling coroutine are unsafe to use directly by a coroutine because they will block the calling thread.
 Doing this will stop the processing of coroutines and in the worst case cause system deadlock.